View down Oak Hollow from the Sensei trail. Trail review by Bruce on October 24, 2018. Latest page update October 8, 2020.

 View south on the newly-built trail north of Oak Hollow.
 All of that wierd-looking area at mid-right will soon be homes.

-also combine Broadband (see map) with the Fox Canyon road to loop the northeast section of
+combine Broadband (see map) with the Fox Canyon road to loop the northeast

 The Sensei trail clings to the steep slope of Steep Mountain after it passes across the dirt